kstephens/open-object-lab/README.md

 open-object/main.ss
 -------------------

-The basic object model as described in the paper.
+The basic object model and semantics as described in the paper.
 Objects at this level are tagged Scheme vectors.
 Everything above this level is accomplished by (send rcvr op . args).

+Send is defined as:

+    (define (send rcvr op . args)
+      (apply (bind rcvr (vtable rcvr)) rcvr args))

-However, there are a few additional low-level provisions for extension:
+There are a few additional low-level provisions for extension:

-* (method:apply ...)
+* (bind rcvr vt op)
-Delegates to (send method 'apply rcvr vt op args) for methods that are not Scheme procedures.
+Delegates to (send method 'bind rcvr vt op) for methods that are not Scheme procedures to produce a bound procedure.
 * (vtable:add-method ...)
 Invokes (send method 'method-added-to vt op) for methods that are not Scheme procedures.
 * (object:vtable value)